School of Architecture and Built Environment

 A full description of academic policies for all students in Newcomb-Tulane College can be found in the college's section of this catalog.
 Students should review these policies thoroughly.

-The School of Architecture's undergraduate programs follow the policies maintained by NTC where applicable.
+The School of Architecture and Built Environment's undergraduate programs follow the policies maintained by NTC where applicable.
 Exceptions and additions to these policies are listed below.
-Further details on these policies, along with forms, procedures, and other student guidelines, are detailed on the School of Architecture's Student Handbook.
-Please note that in some instances, the School of Architecture's policies may require revision after publication of the Tulane University Catalog.
-Please refer to the School of Architecture's website for the most current information.
+Further details on these policies, along with forms, procedures, and other student guidelines, are detailed on the School of Architecture and Built Environment's Student Handbook.
+Please note that in some instances, the School's policies may require revision after publication of the Tulane University Catalog.
+Please refer to the School of Architecture and Built Environment's website for the most current information.

 Studio Reviews